 Be sure to clean the coop before you add diatomaceous earth for chickens.
 This prepares the environment to rid the coop of any mites or lice.

+Generally, dusting the coop and adding DE to the dust bath are sufficient precautions to take.
+However, if a particular chicken looks quite bad, then applying some DE can't hurt.
 When applying DE to a single chicken, it might be best to have two people to help: one to hold the chicken and the other to apply the DE.
 Some chickens may be more resistant than others.

 Make sure to apply DE under their wings, their bellies, and vents.
 Have the person holding the chicken lift up the wing, so the other person can apply the DE.
 Repeat this process all over.